higherordinal/FlavorConnect/README-IMAGE-PROCESSING.md

 # FlavorConnect Image Processing Setup

-This document provides instructions for setting up image processing in FlavorConnect on different environments.
+This document provides instructions for setting up image processing in FlavorConnect for Docker and XAMPP environments.
 FlavorConnect uses two image processing libraries:

 1. **ImageMagick with Imagick PHP extension**: Primary image processing library for advanced operations
 2. **GD Library**: Fallback library for basic image processing when ImageMagick is not available